Main page content

 ii. may not duplicate or alter the key and may not allow others to do so;

-iii. must report the loss or theft of any key within 24 hours to the Office of Capital Projects (Facilities Management), Director of Police, their immediate supervisor, and their department head; and
+iii. must report the loss or theft of any key within 24 hours to the Facilities Manager, Director of Police, Talent and Innovation and their immediate supervisor, and their department head; and

-iv. shall return the issued key(s) to their designated department HR Liason upon relocation, reassignment, retirement, or termination of employment.
+iv. shall return the issued key(s) to their designated department HR Liaison upon relocation, reassignment, retirement, or termination of employment.
 Keys (electronic and metal) may not be sent through the U.S. or campus mail; rather, they must be delivered in person.
-The department HR liason must return all electronic key cards back to the Office of Talent and Innovation prior to or immediately following the above-mentioned actions.
-Keys must also be turned in to the Facilities Manager for return to U.T.
+The department HR liaison must return all electronic key cards back to the Facilities Manager prior to or immediately following the above-mentioned actions.
+Metal keys must also be turned in to the Facilities Manager for return to U.T.
 Austin Locks and Keys Shop which then will be removed from employee’s UTEID record.

 f) Appropriate fees approved by the Facilities Manager will be assessed for damage, loss, or failure to return an assigned key for replacement of an assigned key.
 Additionally, rekeying costs also may be assessed for each lock affected by a lost or unreturned key.

 a) The Facilities Manager is the final authority to approve the issuance of a building master and/or area submaster key(s) or electronic card keys allowing full access to System Administration facilities.